joes-git/como-2025/installation.md

 pip install qibo qiboml
 ```

-Now run `jupyer lab` and enjoy :)
+Now run `jupyter lab` and enjoy :)

-Make sure you can import packages such as `lhapdf`, `tensorflow` and `pineappl` from your notebook: https://docs.jupyter.org/en/latest/
+Make sure you can import packages such as `lhapdf`, `tensorflow`, and `pineappl` from your notebook: https://docs.jupyter.org/en/latest/

-Make sure you always run `jupyter lab` after activating the `env_como` environment!